Information for Applicants with Post-Secondary Studies

 - Graduates of technology programs may be granted exemptions for upper-year courses once they choose an engineering degree program after completing the common first-year.
 CAAT and CEGEP candidates need to apply by the first-year deadline of 1 February.

-There are nine degree programs for which upper-year applicants may be considered.
+There are ten degree programs for which upper-year applicants may be considered.
 Each program offers different options / streams.

 Chemical Process Engineering